joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/23/world/trump-xi-ai-meeting-iran-un.html

 **Judge Holds Off on Immediate Ruling on White House’s Media Ban**\
-`Judge Timothy J. Kelly heard arguments about President Trump’s recent decision to bar CNN, MS NOW and Politico from the White House grounds.
-He said he would issue a decision about it “as soon as possible.”`\
+`Judge Timothy J. Kelly heard arguments about President Trump’s decision to bar CNN, MS NOW and Politico from the White House grounds.
+He said he would rule “as soon as possible.”`\
 https://www.nytimes.com/2026/09/23/business/media/cnn-ms-now-politico-white-house-ban-ruling.html

 **Trump and Xi Face the A.I.
 Race**\